mloning-shell/minimal-python-app-with-prometheus-metrics/README.md

 * use port-forwarding to see app
 * use port-forwarding to see Prometheus UI

-We use annotations on our app in `deployment.yaml` to configure Prometheus to pull metrics from our app.
+We use [annotations](https://artifacthub.io/packages/helm/prometheus-community/prometheus#scraping-pod-metrics-via-annotations) on our app in `deployment.yaml` to configure Prometheus to pull metrics from our app.

-TODO
+## TODO

+- [ ] run multiple processes in app, all exposing metrics to /metrics endpoint
+- [ ] deploy to k8s